revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/Queries.md

    - `LIMIT 2, 1` skips the first two highest salaries and retrieves the third highest salary.
 2. The outer query selects the employees' salary from the "employee_salaries" table that matches the 3rd highest salary obtained from the subquery.

-Note: The assumption here is that the "employee_salaries" table stores the salaries of employees.

 </blockquote>